 How many students are in a class?

 We like to keep our classes small and hands-on in nature.
-We usually cap our registrations at 7 people for sewing classes, and 4 people for silk screening classes.
+We usually cap our registrations at 6 people for sewing classes, 4 in some specialty classes, and 4 people for silk screening classes, 5-6 people in our leather classes.
 If you would like to receive one-on-one instruction, or know you thrive in a smaller class size, please contact us by email to book a private or semi-private lesson.
 FYI: We require a minimum of 3 people to run a class.

 We will happily teach you how to do your own alterations! (check out our Basic Mending & Alterations Class and our Mending & Alterations II class).
-If you’d like to get your alterations done by a professional, check out Studio Kim or find a local tailor in your neighbourhood.
-We do take prom and wedding dress commissions.
-Prom dresses require a 3 month lead time, and wedding dresses require at least 6 months lead time.
+If you’d like to get your alterations done by a professional, check out Shoppe and Tailor, or Studio Kim or find a local tailor in your neighbourhood.

 No experience?
 No problem!
 Many of our classes are suitable for beginners, but our best class for beginners, hands down is our Sewing Fundamentals class.
 Over the course of four weeks, we learn how to thread a machine, finish three fun projects and learn lots of basic techniques and tips that you can use as you continue on your sewing adventures!
 Sewing Fundamentals is a great foundation for future classes and workshops at The Make Den – click here for more details and to register online.